sailpoint-oss/sailpoint-cli/cmd/spconfig/export.md

 ==Long==
 # Export
-Start an export job in IdentityNow.
+Start an export job in Identity Security Cloud.

 You can include or exclude the following valid types:
  - ACCESS_PROFILE